esteban1192/book-store/README.md

 5. Start the frontend server by running `npm run dev` in the `frontend` directory.
 6. Access the application in your web browser at `http://localhost:3000`.
 7. Frontend runs on port 3000 and Backend runs on port 3001. make sure to have them free when you start the servers.

-## Contribution

-Contributions to the project are welcome!
-If you have any ideas for improvements or would like to fix a bug, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.